 A lawyer could help you if your premature infant is injured after being fed this popular baby formula.
 Call us at (888) 424-5757 for a free consultation.
 Our baby formula lawyers have experience resolving necrotizing enterocolitis cases and can help you hold the companies accountable by filing an NEC baby formula lawsuit against all those involved.

 Can my family file a baby formula NEC lawsuit without participating in a class action suit?

 Many families have filed a toxic baby formula NEC lawsuit seeking monetary compensation from the infant formula makers without class-action participation.
-These cases tend to resolve significantly quicker than Multidistrict litigation or class action suits.
+These cases resolve significantly quicker than multidistrict litigation or class action suits.

 Attorneys for NEC Infant Formula Lawsuits